-While the 2016 edition of Undeniable: The Survey of Hostility to Religion in America shows that attacks on religious liberty are dramatically increasing in the United States, both in the frequency and in the severity of the attacks, this survey also shows that those persons and organizations who stand up for religious liberty win when they fight.
-As more and more Americans become aware of the growing attacks on religious liberty and what their rights are, they can stand and turn back the tides of secularism and hostility that have so eroded our religious liberty rights, our First Freedom.
-UNDENIABLE: THE SURVEY OF HOSTILITY TO RELIGION IN AMERICA
+While this 2017 edition of Undeniable: The Survey of Hostility to Religion in America shows that attacks on religious liberty continued to increase in the United States throughout 2016, both in the frequency and in the severity of the attacks, this survey also shows that those persons and organizations who stand up for religious liberty win when they fight.
+In addition, many people argue that concerns about religious freedom and the future of the Supreme Court were responsible for the outcome of the presidential election in 2016.
+As more and more Americans become aware of the growing attacks on religious liberty and learn about what their rights are, they can stand and turn back the tides of secularism and hostility that have so eroded religious liberty-America's First Freedom.

+SECTION I

 ATTACKS IN THE PUBLIC ARENA